taolee24/INFSCI_2545/hw3/README.md

 ##User Story 1

-As a user I have to register on the web site so that I can buy products
+As a user I have to register on the web site so that I can buy products.

 ###Scenario 1